-3703 Social Media Monitoring
+3703 Social Media Monitoring and Online Analytics 3

-Quantitative and qualitative evaluation of social media campaigns.
-Cases included data collection, analysis (of audiences, platforms, length and type of usage) and report writing.
-Prerequisites: MCOM 1113 and 2403.
-(Fall)
+Quantitative and qualitative evaluation of social media campaigns and an understanding and interpretation of web analytics and SEO.
+Cases and activities including data collection, analysis (of audiences, platforms, websites, usage, and retargeting behavior) and report writing.
+(Spring)